mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 So that is what?
 That is a practice already.
 We have to practice, we have to deal [with it].
 How can we deal with the floor?
 That is a point, okay?
 When you practice, there is a certain form.
 We need this; it is necessary.
 Because there are many forms to use to deal with the floor, according to individuals characters and personalities, very different.
 That's why form is also refined, should be refined, in order to be saved in the world of you and floors, beyond the delusion of object or purity of object.
 Because where is salvation?
 Salvation is right there, in the practice.

-**Questioner:** Mm-hm.
+**Questioner:** Mm-hmm.
 So it's not really possible for you to say what it's like to be exactly in the flow experience, or in the non-discriminating experience, because once you say that you're not there?
 Is that one thing you’re saying?

 **Katagiri Roshi:** Beg your pardon?
 What did you say?